e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-1 orientation-lab.md

 4. Export the search results (CSV) to confirm hosts `dc`, `wef`, and `win11` are reporting.
 5. Create a dashboard panel that tracks events per host over the last 60 minutes.

-*Checkpoint:* Save a screenshot of your dashboard for later review.

 ## Knowledge Check
 1. Which host runs Splunk Enterprise and Fleet, and what is its IP address?